Follow these steps to enroll as an official USF St. Petersburg student and prepare for the first day of classes.

 If you have taken dual enrollment courses, official college transcripts are due immediately once grades are posted.
 Although college coursework may appear on the high school transcript, an official college transcript is required for the purposes of admission and transfer of credit.
 Freshmen who have taken dual enrollment courses are required to have a minimum college GPA of 2.0 to maintain their offer of admission.

 7. Submit additional test scores.

-Scores on any examination that may elicit college credit, including Advanced Placement or International Baccalaureate, should be sent to the Office of Admissions & Outreach as soon as they are available.
+Scores from any examination that may grant college credit, including Advanced Placement or International Baccalaureate, should be sent to Undergraduate Admissions as soon as they are available.
 Advanced Placement and International Baccalaureate scores must be sent electronically.

 After you have submitted the housing contract and housing deposit, please confirm that it was received by contacting Residence Life at 727-873-5101.